brucehq/bruce-docs/content/cli-application/_index.md

 COMMANDS:
-   install, setup  this is the default action and will be run if no commands are specified search, find    this will search the BruceDom repository for a related manifest view, open      this command opens the manifest for you to view in CLI prior to executing install create          this command will create a new manifest or template for you to upload directly to your brucedom.com account and then install, you must have CFS_KEY env variable set to your API key from brucedom.com edit            this command will edit a manifest or template by re-uploading to your brucedom.com account, you must have CFS_KEY env variable set to your API key from brucedom.com, name and description can be edited directly on brucedom.com upgrade         this command will upgrade the bruce application to the latest version version         this prints the current version of bruce and the current latest version of bruce help, h         Shows a list of commands or help for one command
+   install, setup  this is the default action and will be run if no commands are specified upgrade         this command will upgrade the bruce application to the latest version version         this prints the current version of bruce and the current latest version of bruce help, h         Shows a list of commands or help for one command